 Check out our reviews of the top Linux shared hosting providers below:

-- All shared servers run on Linux operating system
+- All servers run on the CentOS operating system

 - Secure FTP access and FTP manager